 At the University of Toronto, a focus of the is improving transfusion care by ensuring that blood components (red blood cells, plasma and platelets) are transfused appropriately.
 Transfusion is one of the most commonly ordered procedures in hospitals.
 Of all patients admitted to hospital, approximately 10% receive a blood transfusion.

 Optimizing patient care

 Red blood cells deliver oxygen to tissues and organs.
 For trauma patients or others with certain medical conditions, red blood cell transfusions are vitally important.
 It is equally important to ensure that the red blood cells available to us are used appropriately and according to evidence-based practices—not only to prevent waste of a precious resource, but also to avoid adverse patient outcomes that can happen if transfusions are inappropriately prescribed.

 Room for improvement

 Our research team at QUEST focuses on improving the utilization of this life-saving treatment.
-Our START (Screening by Technologists and Auditing to Reduce Transfusion) study, published recently in the journal , reports on a successful multi-faceted intervention for conserving red blood cell units in Canadian hospitals.
+Our START (Screening by Technologists and Auditing to Reduce Transfusion) study, , reports on a successful multi-faceted intervention for conserving red blood cell units in Canadian hospitals.

 We carefully audited the utilization of red blood cells across 3 provinces in 15 large hospitals with higher than average use of red blood cells.
 Over 5 months, 13 hospitals were found to have high rates of inappropriate red blood cell utilization (appropriateness rates below 90%), and we focused on these hospitals for our multi-faceted intervention.
 We educated clinicians who were ordering the transfusions, emphasized well-established red blood cell transfusion guidelines, empowered laboratory technologists to screen orders for appropriateness, audited ordering practices monthly, and fed back audit results to each hospital so they could track their performance over 10 months.